Sorted header abstract pattern

 The most exceptional gifts are those given freely.
 I’m sure you’ve experienced this.

-At our house a dad and kids whom we had invited for lunch turned up with the most beautiful tarakihi fillet just off a fishing boat.
+At our house, a dad and kids whom we had invited for lunch turned up with the most beautiful tarakihi fillet just off a fishing boat.
 We promptly fired up the barbecue!
-Then there was the mum, who, dropping off her two kids at the birthday party we were throwing for our four year old, brought along enough lemonade for everyone.
+Then there was the mum, who, when dropping off her two kids at the birthday party we were throwing for our four-year-old, brought along enough lemonade for everyone.

 This is the true sense of ‘koha’, the Māori word and custom: a heartfelt gift, given freely, without conditions or expectation.
 It’s what you bring when you turn up.
 It’s fantastic.